Having good credit is one of the BIG wins of living a rich life.

 Your payment history makes up 35 percent of your score, making it the most important factor in your credit score.
 Basically, do you pay your loans on time and how consistently have you been doing it for how long?

 Unfortunately, even a single missed payment can cause your credit score to take a hit.
 And a couple of 30-day late payments will wreak havoc on your score.
-This is why you should do everything you can to pay your bills by the due date.
+This is one of the biggest credit card rules and why you should do everything you can to pay your bills by the due date.
 Get your mortgages, car loans, and credit cards on time even when cash is tight.

 2. Credit Utilization – 30% of your credit score